-Under the authority of the Chief Executive Officer and the supervision of the Board of Directors, the Management is responsible for managing the business, overseeing the day-to-day operations of the organization, and preparing decisions for the Board of Directors.
-The Management consists of the Chief Executive Officer and the Chief Financial Officer.
+Under the authority of the Chief Executive Officer and the supervision of the Board of Directors, the Management is responsible for managing the business, overseeing the day-today operations of the organization, and preparing decisions for the Board of Directors.
+The Management consists of the Chief Executive Officer, the Chief Financial Officer and the Chief Strategy Officer who joined the company in July 2017.
 The Management meets as and when required by the operations of the organization.
-In 2016, 11 meetings were held.
+In 2017, 12 meetings were held.
 The Chief Executive Officer chairs the meetings of the Management.
 The members of the Management are appointed by the Board of Directors.
+In the year 2017 the position of the Chief Strategy Officer was added to the Management in order to ensure a smooth transition when Management changed and to add focus on the strategic work that required full attention.
+As per Board decision of December 2017 the composition of the Management was newly determined towards a Chief Executive Officer position being responsible for the strategic work and the financial soundness and a Chief Operating Officer position in charge of the lending, investing and borrowing activities, as well as the IT operations.